DFE-Digital/apply-for-teacher-training/app/views/content/terms_candidate.md

 chat service](https://getintoteaching.education.gov.uk/lp/live-chat).

 We typically respond within one working day for urgent queries.
-It can take up to five working days for less urgent queries.
+It can take up to 5 working days for less urgent queries.
 Unfortunately, we can’t provide support over the weekend.